Why Do Dogs Fart? Causes and Remedies for Dog Flatulence

 Zinc acetate supplementation: Zinc binds to sulfhydryl compounds in flatulence, ultimately serving to deodorize the gas.

 Non-absorbable antibiotics: Such antibiotics kill the gas-forming bacteria of the colon and may be helpful as long as their use is not ongoing.

-There are many ineffective probiotics being marketed for gas relief, so it is important to use one that has been shown to contain live cultures that withstand stomach digestion.
-It is unknown if this type of product will really help in reducing dog flatulence, as it is asking a great deal for these bacteria to survive the acid environment of the stomach, travel through the many feet of small intestines, and finally reach the colon in the attempt to displace the gas-forming resident bacteria.
-Still, these are unlikely to be harmful, and can be beneficial in other ways outside of the realm of dog farts, such as helping to stabilize the intestinal microenvironment.
+There are many ineffective probioticsopens in a new tab being marketed for gas relief, so it’s important to use one that has been shown to contain live cultures that withstand stomach digestion.
+It’s unknown if this type of product will really help in reducing dog flatulence; it’s unlikely that these bacteria can survive the acid environment of the stomach, travel through the many feet of small intestines, and finally reach the colon in the attempt to displace the gas-forming resident bacteria.
+Still, these are unlikely to be harmful and can be beneficial in other ways outside of the realm of dog farts, such as helping to stabilize the intestinal microenvironment.

 Activated charcoal tablets: